arschles/go-progprobs/aof.md

 ```

 This header indicates `key1` is mentioned last on line 5 of the entries, `key2` is mentioned last
 on line 3, and `key5` last mentioned on line 10.
+Lines start at 0.

 ### Entries